arungudelli/angularjswiki/content/en/angular/update-angular-cli-version-ng-update-to-latest-6-7-versions/index.md

 ## Important things to remember while updating Angular applications.

 1. Its always advisable to update your app to its next major version.
-2. That is if you are using Angular 10 then update the application to Angular 11 version.
+2. That is, if you are using Angular 10 then update the application to Angular 11 version.
 3. And if you are using Angular 8 or Angular 6,5, 4 etc versions, Do not try to update to latest version of Angular Directly.
 3. First Update your Angular app to Angular 9.
 4. Then use `ng update` command.